 3. Who Built The Pyramids?

-Popular theories suggest that pyramids were built by forced slave labor but archaeologists have excavated skeletons that would suggest native agricultural laborers from Egypt.
+Popular theories suggest that pyramids were built by forced slave labour but archaeologists have excavated skeletons that would suggest native agricultural labourers from Egypt.

-It is believed that the agricultural laborers would take up work on the pyramids especially in times when the Nile would flood and make agriculture hard.
-The nearby worker's village near the Pyramid of Khufu was a well-planned dwelling, a fact that reinforces the use of native agricultural laborers from Egypt.
+It is believed that the agricultural labourers would take up work on the pyramids, especially in times when the Nile would flood and make agriculture hard.
+The nearby worker's village near the Pyramid of Khufu was a well-planned dwelling, a fact that reinforces the use of native agricultural labourers from Egypt.

 4. Why Were The Pyramids Built?